> more Producer/engineer

 TEC Awards Hall of Fame.

-debut and Paul Anka's Rock Swings.
+Paul Anka's Rock Swings.

 Schmitt bio on the Verve Artist page here!